 Anytime you update a value or add in a new issue, there’s no automatic timestamp that populates.
 Sure, you can manually add dates, but like most manually adjusted data, it’s easy to mistype or change.
-If you’re copy and pasting emails, unless you get the header information, there’s no way to tell when something comes in or was replied to.
+If you’re copying and pasting emails, unless you get the header information, there’s no way to tell when something comes in or was replied to.

 No alerts when issues are assigned

 A new issue comes in and you or another team member logs it in the spreadsheet, but assigns it to someone else.
 How do they know they have a new issue?
 You might tell them by sending them a quick email, or instant message, or text, or even a phone call.
 But with any manual process, human error invariably can cause things to fall through the cracks.

 When your customer or end user sends you their issue, you want to acknowledge it in some way.
 You might even have auto-responders on your email, or called responses that your team manually sends out when they put the issue into the spreadsheet.
 However, when your team works towards the resolution of the issue, are they notifying the submitter along the way?
 Maybe you’re sending them an email on the resolution, but there’s no automatic notification for your submitters.
 That’s another manual process your team has to keep track of.